 Notable for its large restored spire, the ‘Freo’ is an icon of this coastal city.
 The double-story pub has tons of character, attracting an eclectic group of patrons that allows for a lively atmosphere.
 Stop by on Sunday for a delicious roast.

 Do you have a favourite watering hole that you think should be on this list?
-We’d love you to join the conversation in the comments section below.

-And please have a designated driver if you are planning to drink at any of these pubs.
+Please have a designated driver if you are planning to drink at any of these pubs.